Justin17727/Data_Structures_and_Algorithms/README.md

 ## 📄 License

-This project is licensed under the MIT License --feel free to use and modify for personal or academic use.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) &mdash feel free to use and modify for personal or academic use.

 ---